viamrobotics/docs/docs/tutorials/scuttlebot.md

 !!! note
     If your wheel turns in reverse when it should turn forward, add the <code>dir_flip</code> attribute and set it to "true".

-The Viam App returns the following screen with empty JSON attributes for the motor component and a reference for the available attributes.
+App.Viam returns the following screen with empty JSON attributes for the motor component and a reference for the available attributes.

 <img src="../img/PI-rhWheel.png">